paregorios/direnv_and_python/README.md

 # direnv and python for macOS

+This is what works for me currently.
+Note that the `direnv` wiki addresses various methods for managing python with `direnv`: https://github.com/direnv/direnv/wiki/Python

 1. Install [direnv](https://direnv.net/) and [pyenv](https://github.com/pyenv/pyenv).
 I use [homebrew](https://brew.sh/) for these tasks.
 There may be setup and/or shell integration steps for these tools that I'm omitting (I can't remember), so check their docs.
 2. Determine the python version(s) you will likely be using and install them with `pyenv` at the command line (i.e., in Terminal).
     - `pyenv versions` will show you the versions already locally installed.